Summary

 Explain

-Students use a close reading strategy, CUS and Discuss, to identify the main idea (with supporting details) from an informational text.
+Students use the close reading strategy, CUS and Discuss, to identify the main idea and supporting details from an informational text.
 They summarize and paraphrase what they read.

 Extend

-Students create two words for a modern dictionary of Generation Z terms and present their words, definitions, and sentence examples to the class.
+Students create two words for a modern dictionary of Generation Alpha terms and present their words, definitions, and example sentences to the class.

 Evaluate

-The informational text graphic organizer and the group presentation of their slang terms will serve as assessments of this lesson.
+The informational text graphic organizer and the group presentation of slang terms will serve as assessments for this lesson.

 Materials